alibas01/tweeter/README.md

 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. Use the toggle switch on right-hand side, top of the page to tweet real time.
+6. You will see the page is responsive to your demands over and below 800 pixel wide pages.

 ## Dependencies